deta/cloud-docs/docs/drive/HTTP.md

 Stores a smaller file in a single request.
 Use this endpoint if the file size is small enough to be sent in a single request.
 The file is overwritten if the file with given `name` already exists.

 :::note
-We do not accept payloads larger than 10 Mb on this endpoint.
+We do not accept payloads larger than 10 MB on this endpoint.
 For larger uploads, use chunked uploads.
 :::

 <Tabs